esraersan/perturbation-llm/README.md

-# Perturbation-Aware LLM — GSoC 2026 Preparation
+# Perturbation-Aware LLM

-Preparatory work for EMBL-EBI GSoC Project #9 - Building a perturbation-aware LLM for mMultimodal in-silico perturbation modelling.
+Data ingestion and evaluation pipeline for perturbation biology.
+Integrates EMBL-EBI Perturbation Catalogue, scRNA-seq, and CRISPR screen data to produce structured LLM training data, with an evaluation framework built around gene-level splits to test genuine generalization.

-This is not the finished project.
-It's what I built to understand the core technical challenges before reaching out.
+This is active work in progress.
+The preprocessing pipelines and evaluation design are complete.
+Fine-tuning and benchmarking components are ongoing.

 ---